herbdool/herbdool.github.com/_posts/2021-03-24-drupa7tobackdrop.md

 ---
 layout: post
+title: "Upgrading a website from Drupal 7 to Backdrop CMS"
 published: true
 tags:
   - project
   - backdrop
   - drupal
 ---

-## Upgrading a website from Drupal 7 to Backdrop CMS

 I've created a short tutorial on [upgrading a website from Drupal 7 to Backdrop CMS](https://www.freeform.ca/upgrading-website-drupal-7-backdrop-cms) as part of my work with Freeform Solutions.
 I encourage you to [reach out](https://www.freeform.ca/form/inquiries) if you have any questions.